AI-SoftwareArchitect/Neurogenez_machiene_learning_systems/README.md

-🧠 GrowNet: Dynamic Neuron Growth in Deep Learning Welcome to the GrowNet project! 🚀 This project explores a new approach to deep learning, where the neural network's architecture grows during training by adding new neurons to the hidden layers.
+🧠 Dynamic Neuron Growth in Deep Learning
+Welcome to the GrowNet project! 🚀 This project explores a new approach to deep learning, where the neural network's architecture grows during training by adding new neurons to the hidden layers.
 It's like giving your model a brain boost every epoch! 🧠💡

 🚀 What's this about?